GENRATECODE/Hack-for-Health/README.md

 vinary add

 <h2>Backend</h2>
+Need Python version Python 3.11.4 and additional requirements
-Install necessary Libarary for Backend  Python
+Install the necessary Library for Backend  Python

 ```sh
 pip3 install -r requirements.txt
 ```

-# How to runn this project
+# How to run this project

 * run fronted and backend code